obi-ontology/obi-ontology.org/docs/data-vs.md

 - `Datetime` and `duration` value specification classes enable a date or time duration, and associated units, to be described e.g. "5 days", or "week of 2018/01/01".

 - A `boolean value specification` class indicates the presence (true) or absence (false) of a feature.
-This is semantically distinct from a binary (two-choice) categorization which is a categorical variable.)
+This is semantically distinct from a binary (two-choice) categorization which is a categorical variable.

 Explanations of the different types of categorical, numeric and datetime value specifications are contained in the [`Data Types`](data-types.md) documentation.
-Background information on how the value specification concept was developed is [here](https://github.com/obi-ontology/obi-legacy-svn/blob/master/trunk/src/examples/development/data-prototype.pdf){:target="_blank"}.
-Other related OBI repository issues: [#870](https://github.com/obi-ontology/obi/issues/870){:target="_blank"}, [#945](https://github.com/obi-ontology/obi/issues/945){:target="_blank"} and [#833](https://github.com/obi-ontology/obi/issues/833){:target="_blank"}.
+Background information on how the value specification concept was developed is [here](https://github.com/obi-ontology/obi-legacy-svn/blob/master/trunk/src/examples/development/data-prototype.pdf).
+Other related OBI repository issues: [#870](https://github.com/obi-ontology/obi/issues/870), [#945](https://github.com/obi-ontology/obi/issues/945) and [#833](https://github.com/obi-ontology/obi/issues/833).

 <img align="right" src="/assets/images/docs/data_john_mass_value_spec.png">